 By 6,000 BCE, the seawater reached the present levels.
-The Tigris river gradually swelled into the Persian Gulf.
-All the people in the Tigris valley were pushed 700 miles inland to the present-day Iraq.
+The Tigris gradually swelled into the Persian Gulf.
+All the people in the Tigris were pushed 700 miles inland to the present-day Iraq.
 They were called the Mesopotamia civilization.
 The people are now called the Sumerians.
-They were a part of the L group.
+They were the L.

 By 4,000 BCE, the fertile Rann of Kutch valley turned into a salt desert.
-They were the L group engaged in manufacturing.
-The natural drainage was blocked by the rising sea level.
+They were the L engaged in manufacturing.
+The natural drainage was blocked by the rising sea levels.
 A part of the Rann of Kutch was below the new sea level and turned into salt-marshes.